-You should at the same time educate them on effect and consequences clearly.
+Simultaneously, you should educate them on the consequences and effects clearly.
 What happens if they do not score the results needed for admission into the pre-university program that they want?
 How does that tie back to them not revising today?

 For this to work, you have to be a person of your words.
 Your child must know that you are not a person to be messed with.

-In a world of complainers and whiners, this mind set would guarantee your child achieving the pinnacle of success.
-Let me walk you thru two very different mind sets of students.
+In a world of complainers and whiners, this mindset would guarantee your child achieving the pinnacle of success.
+Let me walk you through two very different mindsets of students.